yarisvt/tyk-docs/tyk-docs/content/frequently-asked-questions/how-to-setup-cors.md

 The same can happen with Allowed Origins and Allowed Methods.
 Read more about it [here](/docs/tyk-apis/tyk-gateway-api/api-definition-objects/cors/).

 ### CORS middleware is blocking my authenticated request
-Please make sure that you did allow the `Authorization` header.
+Please make sure that you did allow the authorization header name (e.g. `Authorization`) or else the request will be blocked by the CORS middleware.
 If you're having trouble on the developer portal with authenticated requests make sure to also allow the `Content-Type` header.